-Imagine the desktop divided into a nine-part grid, as in the Bagua map shown above.
-Choose several areas of your life that could use a little boost, and use the guidelines below to attract good energy to those areas.
+Imagine the desktop divided into a nine-part grid, as in the bagua map shown above.
+Choose several areas of your life that could use a little boost, and use the following tips to attract good energy to those areas.
 Each section is associated with a color, and you can use objects of that color if you have them.
 Just don’t go overboard—remember, clutter blocks creativity, so at least 50 percent of the desktop should be clear at all times.
 Don’t focus on all nine sections; instead, select two to three priorities.

-Although it’s a cliché desktop feature, a family photo, according to Feng Shui principles, fits well on the left center of the desk.
+- Family Although it’s a cliché desktop feature, a family photo, according to feng shui principles, fits well on the left center of the desk.
 A wood frame enhances the energy of this particular space.
-Color: Green

-Although sitting at a desk doesn’t do much for your health, there are a few ways to promote health even while working.
+- Health Although sitting at a desk doesn’t do much for your health, there are a few ways to promote health even while working.
 Keep the center area of the desktop free of clutter to attract good energy to the area.
 In addition, Cerrano recommends taking short breaks throughout the day to reduce stress and maintain focus.
-Color: Yellow

 - Creativity Boost creativity by adding inspiration to the right center of the grid.
 Aspiring writers, place a journal or book here.
 A blank sketchbook would be ideal for artists, while a metal object may work well for others.
 But really, anything goes—just get creative!